 If your attempt to solve the technical problem is unsuccessful, or if you choose not to make such an attempt, you MUST immediately begin typing your exam answers in a word processing software (i.e., MS Word, Apple Pages).
 Only if your computer or word processing software is not working, should you begin hand-writing your exam using paper and pen.

-When you have finished writing the exam, you must upload via Examplify any exam answers that you were able to complete in Examplify, if possible.
+When you have finished writing the exam, you must upload via Examplify any exam answers that you were able to complete in Examplify, if possible (if you are prompted for a Resume Code, it is on the coversheet of the exam questions).
 See below for technical support contact information if you cannot upload your Examplify file.

 - If I experience issues with Examplify after the exam, what do I do?
 Who do I contact?

 If you experience any difficulty exiting and uploading your Examplify exam answers, you must wait until the allocated time period specified on the coversheet of the exam has ended, then email Bernie Flinn, firstname.lastname@example.org, and he or another IT Support staff person will help you to upload your Examplify exam file.
 Please provide your phone number when emailing Bernie.
 Please note that Bernie or another IT support person will respond to emails from students in the order in which they are received.
 Do not worry if you do not receive an immediate response from IT staff and are not able to upload your exam file immediately.
 As long as you do not continue to type after the allocated time for the exam, it will be fine.

 If you had to type using word-processing software or hand-write some or all of your answers, and experience difficulties uploading your exam answer file/folder to Canvas, email your exam answer file/folder to email@example.com.

 - I cannot type my exam, and am only able to hand-write.
 What do I do?